 - Possible Indicators of Autism Spectrum Disorders:

-- Does not babble, point, or make meaningful gestures by 1
+- Does not babble, point, or make meaningful gestures by 1 year of age

 - Does not speak one word by 16 months